 Teen pregnancy is a complex issue.
 Reducing it is a key strategy for:

-• Creating healthy, stable, self-sufficient families.
+• Creating healthy, capable, self-sufficient young people and families.

 • Increasing school readiness, high school graduation rates and college attendance.